7 Chakras: Mystical Dimensions of the Body’s Seven Chakras

 When you are at home, you will be one way.
 Generally, the mundane occupies your time and life.
 Most of your time goes in cooking, cleaning, maintenance and fixing up things.
 When you go to your holiday home, even though there is cooking, cleaning and all the other stuff, the mundane does not occupy the whole of you.
 It is a more exuberant existence.

 A holiday home in the mountain is a more exuberant existence, though it may be physically more taxing than being at home.
 Being at home is easier.
-Many people have given up and just stay at home because it's easier.
-But the reason why you went to another home away from home is you still want to know the coziness of a home, you don’t want to stay in a hotel, but you want a more exuberant existence.
+Many people have given up and just stay at home because it is easier.
+But the reason why you went to another home away from home is you still want to know the coziness of a home, you do not want to stay in a hotel, but you want a more exuberant existence.
 The Creator provided for all that.
 You can be in the antar kshetra, not so vibrant and just sleeping, or you can be in the bahya kshetra.
-Any time you want to go back home, it's not a problem, you can always step back.
+Any time you want to go back home, it is not a problem, you can always step back.

-The second chakra is svadhisthana.
-If your energies are dominant in svadhisthana, pleasures will be most dominant in your life – you seek pleasures, you enjoy the physical reality in so many ways.
+The second chakra is swadhisthana.
+If your energies are dominant in swadhisthana, pleasures will be most dominant in your life – you seek pleasures, you enjoy the physical reality in so many ways.
 If your energies are dominant in manipuraka, you are a doer; you can do many things in the world.
 If your energies are dominant in anahata, you are a very creative person.
 If your energies are dominant in vishuddhi, you become very powerful.
 If your energies are dominant in ajna or if you attain to ajna, then intellectually, you are realized.
 Intellectual realization gives you peace.
 Experientially it has not happened yet but intellectual realization has come to you, which brings you to a certain state of peace and stability within yourself irrespective of what is happening outside of you.
-And once your energies hit sahasrara, simply like crazy you are ecstatic!
+And once your energies hit sahasrara, you are simply ecstatic like crazy!
 There is no external stimulant, there is simply no reason, but you are ecstatic simply because energies have touched a certain peak.

 7 Chakras, 7 Levels of Intensity